vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Allow users to customize TTS</summary>

-Robot Workshop supports users to customize bot TTS through voice cloning
+Support for user-customized bot TTS through voice cloning in the robot workshop

 </details>